This page will help you learn how the Wisconsin Department of Transportation (WisDOT) is responding to the current outbreak of COVID-19 (Coronavirus).

 - Appointments are highly encouraged to limit the number of customers in the lobby.

 - Team members wear masks.
 Hand sanitizer is available to all and building surfaces are regularly cleaned.

 - Remember - Vehicle services should be done online to reduce the need for in-person visits.

 WisDOT continues to monitor the public health crisis as it applies to essential highway maintenance and construction projects.
-Workers who support the construction of critical or strategic infrastructure are considered essential by the U.S. Department of Homeland Security.

 - Workers are expected to continue to take precautions against the spread of COVID-19 at the office and job site.
 Monitor the Wisconsin Department of Health for latest information and guidance.